KosthsstavGR/superstore-sales-analysis/README.md

 Identified anomalies such as negative profits or extreme values.

+Observations:
+- Technology category generates the highest profit, while Furniture has the highest sales but lower profitability.
+- The top 3 states by sales are Texas, California, and New York.
+- Consumer segment drives the majority of sales.

 ## Visual Analysis

 ### Total Sales by Category
 ![Sales by Category](charts/sales_by_category.png)
+Observation: Furniture dominates sales, followed by Technology and Office Supplies.

 ### Total Profit by Category
 ![Profit by Category](charts/profit_by_category.png)
+Observation: Technology is the most profitable category.

 ### Top 10 States by Sales
 ![Top States](charts/top_states.png)
+Observation: Technology is the most profitable category.

 ### Sales by Customer Segment
 ![Sales by Segment](charts/segment_sales.png)
+Observation: Consumer segment contributes the highest sales.

+# SQL Analysis

+Created SQL scripts to calculate key business metrics (KPIs) such as total sales, total profit, and sales by segment or category.

+Examples of queries used are in file:  sql/analysis_queries.sql.

+# Power BI Dashboard

+Interactive dashboard created to visualize KPIs and sales trends.

+Includes slicers for Category, State, and Segment.

+Highlights total sales, total profit, top products, and delivery performance.

+File: powerbi/superstore_sales_dashboard.pbix

 # Skills & Tools Used

 Python & Pandas – Data loading, cleaning, and exploration